Browse Deployment & Clients

 Editing an existing key

 You can extend the duration or raise the install cap on a key at any time.
+Platform and architecture are fixed once a key is created; generate a new key to change them.
 Expired keys do not affect already-registered devices, keys are only consumed during the initial self-registration handshake.

 Step 3: Deploy to devices